faultylee/ngip/REVIEW.md

 # Interview Take Home Project
+Note: I've made additional updates to the project at the `review-2018-09-24` branch, [here](review-2018-09-24/REVIEW.md) is the 2nd review write-up.
+The remaining of this review is unchanged since the first submission.
 ## Objective
 ### Primary
 To demonstrate my understanding of end-to-end cloud based application and ability to utilize DevOps tool set to set up and deploy to the cloud.